Cannabis edible: Food

 The important base to all food edibles is that it has fat that has been infused with THC.
 In other words, any food that contains butter, oil, milk, or any fatty substance can be turned into an edible.
 Examples of cannabis-infused foods include baked goods, candy, potato chips, and more.
 One may not be able to distinguish between regular baked goods and those containing cannabinoids.
 A mild grassy or cannabis flavor might be detectable if sufficient cannabis quantities are used.

+Dawamesc is a cannabis edible found in Algeria and some other Arab countries, made of cannabis tops combined with: "sugar, orange juice, cinnamon, cloves, cardamom, nutmeg, musk, pistachios, and pine nuts."

+Happy pizza is a style of pizza in Cambodia which includes cannabis-infused ingredients and has enough THC for psychoactive effects.

 Cannabis-infused brownies contain cocoa solids which forms a polysubstance combination.

 Drink

 A cannabis-infused drink is a drink infused with THC and can be as potent as a cannabis-infused food.

 In U.S. states that have legalized cannabis for recreational use, drinks were about 4% of the cannabis market in 2014 but had fallen to around 1.5% of the market in 2016.
 Cannabis infused drinks can come in the form of coffee, tea, soda, and alcohol.
+THC-infused seltzers, a rapidly growing category of cannabis beverages, are becoming increasingly popular as an alternative to alcohol.